UBH-Fall2022/DeFin/README.md

-# Defin - A New Generation of Peer to Peer finance
+# Defin - A New Generation of Peer to Peer Finance